 Starting therapy can be hard but I believe that developing a strong therapeutic relationship early on can help make the process easier.
 Our first few sessions will focus on understanding your reasons for seeking help, your relationships, your difficulties and strengths, and your visions for your future.
 I strive to create a supportive and judgment-free environment where you can be your authentic self.
 I will also challenge you to critically examine patterns of thinking and communicating and to try new skills outside of session.
 Sessions with me are typically semi-structured and involve a combination of reflection, active listening, feedback, and problem-solving.
 Given that no two people are the same, I individualize my methods based on your needs.

 What do you do to continue learning and building competencies as a provider?

 I believe that continued learning and training is a crucial part of being a competent provider.
 After graduate school, I completed the Intensive Psychoanalytic Psychotherapy Program at the William Alanson White Institute and I continue to participate in training on topics such as exposure and response prevention therapy for OCD, dialectical behavior therapy, trauma-informed care, and body-oriented approaches.
-I also constantly learn from my colleagues and from my current role as a supervisor of social work students.

 What are you most excited about within the evolving mental health landscape?